Hope School and College SEN Information Report (Local Offer)

 Wigan Parent Carer Forum supported by Parent Participation Coordinator, Lisa Aldred, is based at Embrace.
 This aims to engage as many parents / carers of children and young people with SEN or Disabilities in Wigan as possible to have their voices heard and to influence and develop changes with Education, Health and Care.
 More information can be found at www.embracewiganandleigh.org.uk 01942 233323

 How should complaints regarding SEN provision be made and how will they be dealt with?

-Initially, if you have concerns about the SEN provision your son/daughter is receiving you should contact the school.
+Initially, if you have concerns about the SEN provision your child is receiving you should contact school/college.

 Depending on the complaint being made we will direct you to the appropriate person.
-The school has a Complaints Procedure should parents require it and this can be obtained from the main office
+We have a Complaints Procedure should parents require it and this can be obtained from the main office

 Wigan Council have a Local Offer which is a directory of services they offer across the borough.
 This can be accessed at www.wigan.gov.uk